-6.2 Getting Started
+7.2.
+Getting Started

-At startup, QGIS does not have On-the-Fly (OTF) projection enabled.
+At startup, QGIS does not have OTF projection enabled.
 To use OTF projection, you must open the Project Properties dialog, select a projection for the map, and enable projections.
 There are two ways to open the Project Properties dialog: